subratasaharia/GettingandCleaningDataProject/README.md

 - 'README.txt'

-- 'codebook.txt': Shows information about the variables used on the feature vector.

 - 'run_analysis.R' : Script to create a tidy dataset containing mean and std measurements of all variables in the original dataset for all subjects per activity

+- 'codebook.txt': Shows information about the tidy data that the above scripts creates, the variables and it's measurements units